etiennestuder/gradle-jooq-plugin/README.md

 ## Typical Pitfalls

+### Configuring a sequence of elements

-- Resemblance of the jOOQ configuration DSL with the Groovy language is coincidental.
+Resemblance of the jOOQ configuration DSL with the Groovy language is coincidental.
 Complex types that include sequences like [ForcedTypes](https://www.jooq.org/xsd/jooq-codegen-3.9.0.xsd) must be defined in the DSL's nesting style:

 ```groovy